 These variable control how error in included image are treated.
-They are modeled after the pdfTEX equivalents.
+They are modeled after the pdfT_EX equivalents.

-The optional info bitset (a number) determines what kind of info gets flushed.
+This optional info bitset (a number) determines what kind of info gets flushed.
 By default we flush all.
-See section 3.2.2 for more details.

 You can set your own trailer id.
 This has to be string containing valid pdf array content with checksums.